Consultation on the draft revised National Planning Policy Framework (NPPF)

 The draft NPPF consultation is the culmination of at least three years of engagement from MHCLG (formally DCLG) about changes to the planning system.
-The Ministry have allowed just under 10 weeks to respond to their proposed draft.
+The deadline for responses is 10 May.

 Accompanying the consultation is also draft planning practice guidance for viability and a draft housing delivery test rulebook.

 Visit the government website for the NPPF consultation

 Achieving sustainable development

 A small but significant change to the presumption in favour of sustainable development is proposed.
 The current Framework includes examples of policies, which provide a specific reason for restricting development.
 This is now proposed as a defined list, which is set out at footnote 7 and includes Ancient Woodland and aged or veteran trees.
 The accompanying note to the consultation states that this approach does not preclude other policies being used to limit development where the presumption applies, if the adverse impacts of granting permission would significantly and demonstrably outweigh the benefits.
 We would be interested particularly to hear practitioners' views on this.

 The draft proposes a number of changes to plan making policy.
 The key areas include emphasising the need to enable authorities to pursue the most appropriate strategy to meet strategic priorities, amending tests of soundness and encouraging better use of digital tools in consultation.

 Decision taking (viability)

 Proposals outlined in the consultation planning for the right homes in the right places have been brought forward in this consultation, suggesting that viability assessments should be not be required where a proposal meets development plan expectations.
 However, perhaps more significantly is the proposal that viability assessments should use standardised methods and be made publically available.

 This new chapter brings forward a number of initiatives from MHCLG, which have been consulted on over the last three years.